Rumor Has It (film): Plot

 Although Sarah is guilt-stricken by her behavior, Beau convinces her to be his date at a charity ball, where she meets Beau's son Blake.
 Beau explains his wife wanted a biological child so was artificially inseminated with a sperm donor to become pregnant.

-Mollified, Sarah kisses Beau and is caught by Jeff, who has returned to California to find her after not hearing from her since she went to meet Beau.
+Mollified, Sarah kisses him but is caught by Jeff, who has returned to California to find her after not hearing from her since she went to meet Beau.
 An argument ensues and Jeff leaves for NYC.

-Dejected, Sarah returns to visit Katharine, who flies into a rage when she learns Beau has slept with her granddaughter as well.
+Dejected, Sarah returns to Katharine's, who flies into a rage when she learns Beau has slept with her granddaughter as well.
 The two learn Annie suffered an anxiety attack while flying to her honeymoon and wants to talk to Sarah.
-Sarah tells her about the sexual relationship three generations of Richelieu/Huttinger women have had with Beau.
+Sarah tells her about the sexual relations three generations of Richelieu/Huttinger women have had with Beau.
 She reassures Annie she truly is in love with her husband Scott and, in doing so, realizes she is ready to marry Jeff.

 It is also revealed that Earl was the one who accidentally caused Beau's testicular trauma.
 This makes Beau somewhat nervous to be around him, while Katherine is quite pleased by the revelation.
 Earl reveals to Sarah he always knew about Jocelyn and Beau's affair.
-Jocelyn returned to him because she loved him as he was someone she could build a life with.
+Jocelyn returned to him because she loved him and knew she could build a life with him.
 On the night she returned, Sarah was conceived.
 This explained the slightly early timing between her parents' wedding and her own birth.

-Determined to win Jeff back, Sarah returns to New York and tells Jeff about her feelings.
+Determined to win Jeff back, Sarah returns to New York and tells him about her feelings.
 They reconcile on the condition that if they ever have a daughter, she will not be allowed anywhere near Beau.
 The film ends with Sarah and Jeff's wedding.